CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 ```
 where `k` / `v` is the name of an entry indetifying key / value, and `key2id` converts the value of the key to the the numeric index.
 A constructor `ExtractOneHot(ks, k, v)` assumes `k` and `v` as above and `ks` being list of key values.

+#explain, how to customize conversion of schema to extractors extractors to